-The OAA is headed by the Vice President of Academic Administration, who reports to the President of the University.
-Each of the colleges is headed by a dean who manages the academic programs of the college with a team of associate deans, assistant deans, department chairs, faculty council, faculty committees, and elected faculty officers.
-The deans also serve on the Academic Council where university-wide academic matters are deliberated and may serve, at the designation of the Vice President of Academic Administration, as ex officio members of the committees of the Faculty Assembly.
+The Office is headed by the Senior Vice President & Provost, who reports to the President of the University and is a member of the President’s Cabinet and the university’s Senior Leadership Team.
+Each of the colleges is headed by a dean who manages the academic programs of the college with a team of assistant/associate deans, department chairs, faculty council, faculty committees, and elected faculty officers.
+The deans also serve on the Dean’s Council where university-wide academic matters are deliberated,and as ex officio members of the committees of the Faculty Assembly as appropriate.

-Recommendations on academic matters such as the approval of courses and curriculum, the planning of academic programs, the formulations of academic requirements for degrees and honors, and the selection and evaluation of faculty are made by the Vice President of Academic Administration to the President.
-These recommendations are based upon recommendations of the Academic Council, the Faculty Council and!or the Faculty Assembly.
-The processes of faculty governance are described in the Faculty Assembly By-laws.
+Recommendations on academic matters such as the approval of courses and curriculum, the planning of academic programs, the formulations of academic requirements for degrees and honors, and the selection and evaluation of faculty are made by the Senior Vice President & Provost to the President.
+These recommendations are based upon recommendations of the Deans Council, the Faculty Senate and or the Faculty Assembly.
+The processes of faculty governance are described in the Faculty Senate constitution and by laws.